silnrsi/pysilfont/docs/docs.md

 - `-l LOG, --log LOG`
   - Log file name (if not using default name).
 If there is no default for a log file name, a log file will only be created if LOG is specified
 - `-p PARAMS, --params PARAMS`
-  - Other paramters - see below
+  - Other parameters - see below

 The individual script documentation in scripts.md should indicate if some don't apply for a particular script